-Revenue Diversity Committee
+Revenue Diversity & New Markets Committee

-Ad Hoc committee formed in FY 17-18 to provide guidance and strategies for pursuing alternate funding opportunities that align with the mission, vision, and priorities of CSCF and the region it serves.
+Formed as an ad hoc committee in FY 17-18 to provide guidance and strategies for pursuing alternate funding opportunities that align with the mission, vision, and priorities of CSCF and the region it serves.
+Currently a standing committee.